 As we all know, buildings, including homes and offices, catch fire for a multitude of reasons.
 It may be that someone accidentally left a candle burning when he or she left the house, it could be a natural disaster or it could be the intentional act of someone.
 After a police, fire department, and/or insurance investigation, if it is determined to be an intentional act, criminal charges will be filed immediately.

 If an insurance claim is filed by the accused as a result of the fire, a possible collateral consequence of being charged with arson could be insurance fraud.
 If arson allegations arise, speak with one of the best criminal defense attorneys you can find before making a statement to anyone.

-At Randall & Stump, PLLC, we will explain your rights, the potential penalties you face, and the available defense strategies in your case.
+At Randall & Stump, Criminal Defense Attorneys, we will explain your rights, the potential penalties you face, and the available defense strategies in your case.
 Our criminal defense attorneys know how to defend you against crimes of violence in both state and federal courts throughout North Carolina.

 North Carolina criminal law includes two degrees of severity for charging and punishment purposes.
 These are first-degree and second-degree arson.